OriR/npm-missing-link/README.md

 ```
 npm run link -- path/to/another/app/using/your/package
 ```
-If your package has a `watchScript`, you can run it now.
+If your package has a `watch` script, you can run it now - unless you specified `executeOnLink: true`, in which case it'll automatically run.
 Your app is linked successfully to your package! changes should be reflected instantly ⚡️ !

 Done working? don't need the link anymore? want to go back to the previous state? no problem!